Ravi Mehta on building reasoning models that actually reason

 Amara Okafor: "The hardest part isn't the tech — it's the trust"

-After three years and 12 million users, Amara Okafor has clear opinions on what actually changes consumer behavior with money.
+After three years and twelve million users, Amara Okafor has clear opinions on what actually changes consumer behavior with money.

 Lina Björk: "Deep tech rewards patience.
 Most VCs don't have it."